 Post college life can be stressful, but just keep in mind that it's a process!

 Self-storage isn’t only beneficial during college, it comes in handy for every new adventure life throws at you.
 You can use more space at a variety of points in your life, and that’s why Store Space is here whenever you need, for all your self-storage needs.
-If you’ve decided it’s time to get a storage unit, check out our find storage page to look for a location near you.
-At Store Space, our secure, clean and affordable storage units are perfect for every next step in your life, graduation is just the beginning!
+If you’ve decided it’s time to get a storage unit, check out our storage location finder for a location near you.
+At Store Space Self Storage, our secure, clean and affordable storage units are perfect for every next step in your life, graduation is just the beginning!